Exclusive: Ralph Sampson sets record straight on Victor Wembanyama comparisons

 “I mean, one is the camaraderie of the guys that join together,” Ralph Sampson explained to ClutchPoints.
 “There's very few times we can do that as professional athletes.
 We're doing that for a good cause today and this is one of the biggest causes, the biggest charitable events of the year.
 We all like to come support the Pump Brothers.
 It's amazing.”

-Sampson came into the NBA in 1983 as a rare, 7-foot-4 big man who was as agile as he was strong.
-When Victor Wembanyama began rising as a top prospect, many compared his game to the likes of Sampson, a lanky big man with range who could also put the ball on the floor.
+Sampson came into the NBA in 1983 as a rare, seven-foot-four big man who was as agile as he was strong.
+When Victor Wembanyama began rising as a too prospect, many compared his game to the likes of Ralph Sampson, a lanky big man with range who could also put the ball on the floor.
 Wembanyama, of course, had much more range and ball-handling abilities by the time he entered the league.

 Sampson believes that, despite being ahead of his time, he could play in today's NBA.

-“Ehh, that's what they say,” Ralph Sampson told ClutchPoints with a smile.
+“Ehh, hat's what they say,” Sampson told ClutchPoints with a smile.
 “But you know, I could have played in this era for sure and I would probably dominate the game more than I dominated the game in the past.”

 Even in today's game, Sampson feels like he could dominate.